 Singapore is one of the most-connected countries in the world, with high broadband and mobile phone penetration.
 IMDA is mindful of the dynamic and borderless nature of the Internet and the need for the responsible use of this medium.
-In light of this, IMDA adopts a pragmatic and balanced approach in regulating the Internet.
+In light of this, IMDA adopts a pragmatic and balanced approach to regulating the Internet.
 This approach is guided by IMDA regulations and content standards and ensures that the Internet is a safe and responsible medium for all users.

 Internet Regulatory Framework

-Internet Service Providers (ISPs) and Internet Content Providers (ICPs) in Singapore are regulated through the Broadcasting (Class Licence) Notification (98.42KB).
+Internet Service Providers (ISPs) and Internet Content Providers (ICPs) in Singapore are regulated through the Broadcasting (Class Licence) Notification.
 They are required to abide by the conditions stated in the Internet Class Licence and ensure that content offered complies with the Internet Code of Practice (49.90KB).

 Our key focus is on content issues of concern to Singapore such as those relating to public interest, race, religion and content harmful to children.
 Local ISPs are required to restrict public access to a limited number of mass impact websites which contain content that the community regards as offensive or harmful to Singapore's racial and religious harmony, or against national interest.
 The majority of the websites on the list are pornographic in nature.

 IMDA does not restrict or monitor individuals’ access to online content.
 Neither does IMDA regulate webpages operated by individuals and personal communications such as email and instant messaging.

-Unauthorised websites which promote, facilitate or advertise remote gambling are blocked under Section 20(1) of the Ministry of Home Affairs’ Remote Gambling Act.
+Unauthorised websites which promote, facilitate or advertise remote gambling are blocked under the Ministry of Home Affairs’ Gambling Control Act 2022.
 The regulation of remote gambling activities under the Act serves to maintain law and order and protect young persons and other vulnerable persons from being harmed or exploited by remote gambling.
 More details can be found on MHA’s website.